jvintorres/Data_Visualization_Project/README.md

 **Campylobacteriosis** prevalence across California from 2001 to 2014.
 The original content is sourced from the "California Open Data Portal" website.
 This dataset was pre-processed (i.e. manipulated, filtered, augmented) from a Kaggle user for public use.
 The purpose of this project was twofold -

+1) to successfully extract Campylobacteriosis prevalence data by coding with various python libraries
-1) to explore visual trends in Campylobacteriosis across Californian counties by population size, over time
+2) to reveal visual trends in Campylobacteriosis across Californian counties by population size, over time

-2) to examine the limitations of this pre-processed data for epidemiological analyses and conclusions (see below for conclusions)
+Conclusion: Campylobacteriosis in California from 2001 - 2014 fluctuates greatly by county over time.
+Coding heatmaps of prevalance rates is as a great way for local epidemiologists to begin an exploratory data analysis of preexisting datasets.

 ![Campylobacteriosis Prevalence and Confidence Intervals](Campy_Rates_Sub.png)